chryswoods/siremol.org/chryswoods.com/parallel_c++/mapreduce.md

 ./energy
 ```

+(note that we have added `-ltbb` to link to the TBB library - this library provides the `tbb::tick_count` function that we are using to time functions)

-All we have done here is to add in some timing functions, so that we can measure how long the for-loop and map/reduce versions of the energy calculation take to compute.
+All we have done here is to add in some timing functions, so that we can measure how long the for-loop and map/reduce versions of the energy calculation take to compute, and increased the number of points in each group from 5000 to 20,000.
 When you run this program you should see output something similar to;

 ```
 Total energy = 1.49743e+07